DiceDB/dice/docs/src/content/docs/commands/ZRANK.md

 ## Notes

 - This command is particularly useful for implementing leaderboards, pagination in ranked lists, and analytics on data distribution.
+- Please refer to the [ZADD](/commands/zadd) command documentation for more information.